yangchh17/carto-review/README.md

 - **Single file, zero runtime dependencies** — the XLSX export library loads from a CDN (`cdn.jsdelivr.net`); everything else is vanilla HTML / CSS / JS
 - **No data leaves the browser** — all state lives in memory and is serialised into the saved HTML file; nothing is sent to any server
-- **State persistence** — Save HTML serialises the full application state (maps, rows, history, mode, custom sections, attached files) into a `<script>` block in the saved file; opening the file restores everything automatically
+- **State persistence** — Save HTML serialises the full application state (maps, rows, note histories, export rounds, mode, custom sections, attached files) into a `<script>` block in the saved file; opening the file restores everything automatically
+- **Note history** is stored separately from export rounds — Save HTML stamps build a continuous record independent of Save Excel
 - **Attached files** are base64-encoded into the saved HTML — large PDFs will increase file size noticeably
 - Tested in Chrome 120+, Edge 120+, Firefox 121+